BoundlessStudio/VolcanoLime/README.md

 Below are some working commands to test the system with.
 Please note that the system is not perfect and will not always work.
 It is a work in progress.

+- Who is the current prime minister of Canada and what is their current age divided by 2?
 - Who is the current president of the United States and what is their current age divided by 2?
 - Who is the current president of the United States and what is their current age divided by 2?
 Who is the current prime minister of Canada and what is their current age divided by 2?
 Finally, what is the ratio of results?
 - Draw a MTG token blue purple shadow demon.